JohnnyHuang101/workspace/README.md

 ## Understanding Machine Learning: From Theory to Algorithms

 This book complements *Foundations of Machine Learning* extremely well.
 It gives a principled account of the ideas behind learning theory, while also focusing on how those principles become algorithms.
 It covers ERM, convexity, stability, stochastic gradient descent, neural networks, structured output learning, and theoretical ideas like PAC-Bayes and compression-based bounds.
-I recommend it as one of the best “bridge books” between rigorous theory and algorithmic implementation.
+I recommend it as one of the best "bridge books" between rigorous theory and algorithmic implementation.

 ## Pattern Recognition and Machine Learning